 The Act, in its original form was, 'designed only for the purpose of ensuring that conditions of service, which the employer laid down, became known to the workmen.'
 However, the liberty of the employer in prescribing the conditions of service was only limited to the extent that the standing orders had to be in conformity with the provisions of the Act and as far as practicable, in conformity with Model Standing Orders.
-The certifying officer or the appellant authority were debarred from adjudicating upon the fairness or the reasonableness of the provisions of the standing orders.
-To meet this deficiency, in 1956, Parliament widened the scope of the Act.
+The certifying officer or the appellant authority were debarred from adjudicating upon the fairness or the reasonableness of the provisions of the scope of the Act.
 It now casts a duty upon the certifying officer 'to adjudicate upon the fairness or reasonableness of the draft standing orders.'